Entity Framework Code First with auto migrations on AppHarbor...and more

 Bootstrapping the web site

-I use StructureMap to wire up all dependencies in the system, which means that I can configure the system from one single place.
-I then use AutoMapper for mapping between domain and view models.
+I use StructureMap to manage dependencies, which means that I can configure it from one single place.
+I then use AutoMapper to map between domain and view models.

 Configuration transformations

-Since Web.config has to be modified as the admin system is pushed to AppHarbor, I use the standard rewrite approach to ensure that the file will be correct once the system is deployed.
+Since Web.config must be modified when the admin system is pushed to AppHarbor, I use a rewrite approach to ensure that the file will be correct once the system is deployed.

 For now, I only have the following rewrite in Web.Release.config: